-Ultimately, it can be argued that any character who interacts with the main cast in the Buffy/Angelverse for a reasonable stretch of time ends up gaining levels in Badass, to the point where you have half a dozen "normal" human characters taking down beasts and monstrosities that previously were considered unkillable by anything but a supernatural hero like the Slayer.
+Ultimately, it can be argued that any character who interacts with the main cast in the Buffy/Angelverse long enough ends up gaining levels in Badass, to the point where later seasons have a number of perfectly human characters taking down monstrosities that would previously be considered unkillable by anything short of a Slayer.
 The only choices for people around The Slayer and The Champion are: run far, far away; get horribly killed; or level up.

 Xander goes from being rescued by Buffy in Season 1 to "Did you see that?
 I hit a guy!" to actually fighting off vampires for quite a long time in "School Hard", Season 2.
 He also changes from mocking how scared he is to standing up to Angelus.
 Angelus is The Joker in vampire form, in a scene where his balls drop a foot and triple in size Xander scares him off to protect a sick Buffy.
 Also in the season eight comics Xander has become a high tech battle watcher for Slayer Inc. He also wants people to call him Sgt.
 Fury.